Swivel-Finance/illuminate/docs/src/src/tokens/ERC5095.sol/contract.ERC5095.md

 ### withdraw

-At or after maturity, burns `a` PTs from owner and sends underlying to `receiver`.
-Before maturity, sends `assets` by selling shares of PT on a YieldSpace AMM.
+At or after maturity, burns PTs from owner and sends `a` underlying to `r`.
+Before maturity, sends `a` by selling shares of PT on a YieldSpace AMM.

 ```solidity